G-Oelgaard/Language_Analytics_Final_Assignment/README.md

 - Save a learning curve plot to visualise the cross-validation of the model.
 - If specified the script can also save the model for later use.

+## ------ METHOD ------
+While this script uses both logistical regression and simple neural networks, it was originally intended to use CNN.
+However, after running some preliminary tests, it rapidly became apperant that it was both a slower and score-wise worse approach.
+It was therefor changed to its current format with the user designating what model to use.
+In whole, this model was created with the intention of giving the user a wide possibility of choices.
+Almost all, except the variables in the vectorizer, can be defined when starting the model.
+The reasoning for not being able to change the vectorizer, is because the variables are already set to the parameters that gave the best scores in training.

+A long time was also devoted to trying a figure out a way to balance the dataset when using sentiment scores.
+But due to built in limitations with the clf.balance function, no way was found.
+It most likely could have been possible with a for-loop counting both index and lables until a certain requirement was met.
+But i could not see a way where this would not have led to the creating of the exact same balanced dataset each time.
+In other words: i could not see how this could be done without permanently excluding a large part of the dataset.

 ## ------ DATA ------
 The data is a list of last statements made by deathrow inmates in Texas from 1982-2022.